1. Practice Policies

 h.
 Required to help avert a serious threat to the health and safety of others.

 3. Sale of PHI.
-As a psychotherapist, I will not sell your PHI in the regular course of my business.
+As a psychotherapist practice, we will not sell your PHI in the regular course of our business.

 IV.
 CERTAIN USES AND DISCLOSURES DO NOT REQUIRE YOUR AUTHORIZATION: